 Pro Tip: A handheld showerhead makes cleaning your shower much easier!

 Also, note the slide bar handheld shower unit is not meant to be the main shower water source.
 Therefore the pressure will never be as strong as the traditional showerhead.

-It will be harder to fix any pressure issues after the unit is installed.
+It’ll be harder to fix any pressure issues after the unit is installed.

 4. Subway Tile Shower Walls

-One of the best ways to save is to use subway tile for your bathroom shower walls.
+Another way to save is to use subway tile for your bathroom shower walls.
 You can add a quartz niche box that matches the shower saddle to store your shampoo.

-Some people like to tile the niche box but if you are thinking long-term the all quartz niche box is the way to go.
-You will never get the same seal from tile that you do from having the niche box.
-Keep that in mind when deciding which way to go.
+Some people like to tile the niche box but if you’re thinking long-term the all-quartz niche box is the way to go.
+You’ll never get the same seal from the tile that you do from having the niche box.

 Pro Tip: Subway tile has color variations so make sure your dye lot on the boxes match!

 Chances are the vanity set option you purchase will not have cute handles.
-If you love gold you can add it in here.
+If you love gold you can add it here.
 This is a great place to add interest since handles can be changed for as little as $10 for a set of two.

 The handles here even have the same hexagon shape as the floor tile.
 This helps tie the cohesive look together by repeating similar patterns throughout the space.

-6. Mixed Metals
+6. Use Mixed Metals

 Repeating the metal of choice at least three times in your space will create a cohesive look and feel.